gill

 Get started with gill, the new JavaScript client for Solana developers.

 Gill is a modern javascript/typescript client library for interacting with the Solana blockchain.
-You can use it to build Solana apps in Node, web, React Native, or just about any other JavaScript environment.
+You can use it to build Solana apps in NodeJS, web browsers, React Native, and just about any other JavaScript environment.

-Gill is built on top of the javascript libraries for Solana built by Anza called @solana/kit (formerly known as "web3.js v2").
-By utilizing the same types and functions under the hood, gill is compatible with kit.
+Gill is built on top of the Solana JavaScript libraries built by Anza: @solana/kit (formerly known as "web3.js v2").
+By utilizing the same types and functions under the hood, gill is compatible with @solana/kit.
+All @solana/kit imports can even be directly replaced with gill for one-to-one compatibility, plus unlocking the various quality-of-life improvements that gill provides.

 Install gill